Appendix – Switch Auto-provisioning

 At this stage, all discovered switches are verified to have saved configuration files.
 If no configuration is found, a supplied configuration file will be applied.

-Note: Switches which failed to upgrade their MLNX-OS software will be skipped, and no configuration will be applied.Note
+Note: Switches which failed to upgrade their MLNX-OS software will be skipped, and no configuration will be applied.Warning

 The switches are rebooted as part of both the SW upgrade and applying configuration stages.